 Top 4 Best Van Solar Panels

-We installed two of these Newpowa solar panels on our campervan roof and they have been providing the bulk of our battery charging solution ever since.
+We installed two of these 180W solar panels [Amazon] on our campervan roof and they have been providing the bulk of our battery charging solution ever since.

 We selected these panels because, when placed side-by-side length-wise, they fit perfectly on the roof of our van with minimal wasted space around the edges of the roof.